ODA Policies

 1. JICA SDGs Business Supporting Surveys

-The Japanese private sector including SMEs (Small and Medium-sized Enterprises) possesses technological and human resources in various fields that may assist in fulfilling social needs and have a positive impact on the social welfare of partner countries.
-JICA SDGs Business Supporting Surveys is a program based on proposals from private sector.
-Through this survey scheme, JICA supports Japanese private sector, that seek to venture into developing-country markets, to test their products, services, technologies, and know-how for addressing development challenges to achieve SDGs in developing countries.
+The Japanese private sector including SMEs possesses technological and human resources in various fields that may assist in fulfilling social needs and have a positive impact on the social welfare of partner countries.
+JICA SDGs Business Supporting Surveys is a program that aims to provide partner countries with high-quality, innovative technologies, knowledge, and ideas from Japanese companies to solve development issues through business.

-This program is reformed in order to improve convenience, drive commercialization and accelerate development impact in 2022.
-The program has three categories for different purposes and business phases: Needs Confirmation Survey, SDGs Business Validation Survey and SDGs Business Verification Survey.
-Under newly established two surveys (Needs Confirmation Survey and SDGs Business Validation Survey), JICA and consultants arranged by JICA support surveys.
-And under the SDGs Business Verification Survey, JICA commission surveys to companies These Surveys are also expected to invigorate the Japanese economy and regions, through supporting the expansion of SMEs’ businesses abroad, within the aforementioned objectives.
+The project has two categories for different purposes and business phases: SDGs Business Needs Confirmation Survey and SDGs Business Validation Survey.
+These Surveys are also expected to invigorate the Japanese economy and regions, through supporting the expansion of SMEs’ businesses abroad, within the aforementioned objectives.

 2. JICA Preparatory Surveys for Private-Sector Investment Finance